 With any growing industry comes increased risk and regulation, even more so when you are dealing with people’s money.

-The HKMA published revised guidelines on the authorization of virtual banking in Hong Kong in May, with the first licences to be issued at the end of this year.
-More than 50 companies have expressed an interest, including one of the strongest homegrown players, WeLab, the mobile lending company, which secured the largest fundraising in Hong Kong last year of US$220m.
+The HKMA published revised guidelines on the authorization of virtual banking in Hong Kong in May, with the first licenses to be issued at the end of this year.
+More than 50 companies have expressed an interest including one of the strongest homegrown players WeLab, the mobile lending company, which secured the largest fundraising in Hong Kong last year of US$220m.